Lucksi/Mr.Holmes/README.md

 <br>

 # :heavy_exclamation_mark: ATTENTION
-### DATABASE NOT AVAIABLE ON TERMUX AND WINDOWS
+### DATABASE NOT AVAIABLE ON TERMUX
 <br>

 # :heavy_exclamation_mark: ATTENTION ON WINDOWS
-### IF PYTHON WONT INSTALL YOU HAVE TO DOWNLOAD IT MANUALLY:
+### IF PYTHON AND PHP WONT INSTALL YOU HAVE TO DOWNLOAD THEM MANUALLY:

 <br>